alexarne/Space-Invaders-JavaFX/README.md

 ### How to play

 Press or hold A to move to the left, D to move to the right, press SPACE to shoot, and press R to reload.
+Complete a level by surviving until all enemy ships have either been destroyed or passed by the end of the screen.

 ### How to *edit* the application